 In places where procurement is truly working as economic development, it’s the result of more than just a new city ordinance.
 Instead, it’s in places like New York City, where officials recognize the importance of procurement, create robust policies, and then integrate them into broader strategies.
-Here are four examples—Cleveland, Montgomery County, Md., San Diego, and Phoenix—of how different governments are tackling local procurement, and what works.
+Here are four examples—from Cleveland; Montgomery County, Md.; San Diego; and Phoenix—of how different governments are tackling local procurement, and what works.

 Making Procurement a Priority: Cleveland

 The first sign that Cleveland takes its local contracting seriously is that, unlike most cities, its programs aren’t at the bottom of the food chain, overseen by procurement divisions that are in turn nested within finance departments.Instead, in Cleveland, local contracting gets its own department, the Office of Equal Opportunity.
 The director of the OEO sits on the mayor’s cabinet, and reports directly to Cleveland Mayor Frank Jackson.

 When Mayor Jackson talks about local procurement, he sounds like New York City’s de Blasio.
 He likes to talk about it as “self-help.”